The Emma Press Club

 How do I join the Emma Press Club?

 a) Buy a book or ebook from our webshop.
 If you already bought one of those things since 1st January 2019, you are already in the Club.
 Or,

 b) If you have already been accepted into an Emma Press book, whether it has been published yet or not, you are a member of the Club for life.

 How many calls for submissions will you be doing each year?

-I’m afraid not.
-It’s easier for me to keep track of purchases within the calendar year, and to be able to wipe the slate clean at the end of each year.
+Sadly no. It’s easier for us to keep track of purchases within the calendar year, and to be able to wipe the slate clean at the end of each year.

 Why are you making me buy a book in order to submit?